Skip to main content

 Platform Extensions

-Framework-specific extensions allow agents to leverage platform-specific features while maintaining core OSSA compatibility.
+Framework-specific extensions (CrewAI, LangChain, Agentscope) allow agents to leverage platform features while maintaining root OSSA contract compliance.

 Version History